HL7/davinci-crd/src/pagecontent/hooks.md

 #### Non-PHI Hook Invocation
 Some payers may not have legal permission to view patient-identifiable healthcare information (PHI) for coverage requirements discovery purposes.
-EHR systems SHALL support filtering exposed FHIR resources to be a non-PHI "redacted" view.
+EMR systems SHALL support filtering exposed FHIR resources to be a non-PHI "redacted" view.
 This view SHALL ensure that all resources exposed through the CDS Hooks and SMART on FHIR interfaces are filtered as follows:

 * The Patient resource adheres to the [STU3 de-identified patient profile](STU3/profile-patient-deident-stu3.html) or [R4 de-identified profile](profile-patient-deident-r4.html), depending on the version supported
 * The Coverage resources adhere to the [STU3 de-identified coverage profile](STU3/profile-coverage-deident-stu3.html) or [R4 de-identified profile](profile-coverage-deident-r4.html), depending on the version supported